Introduction

 - Portainer Community Edition is free and open-source.

-- Portainer Business Edition is a closed-source paid solution for enterprise users.
+- Portainer Business Edition is a license-based paid solution for enterprise users.
+It offers up to 5 free nodes.

 What is Rancher?

-Rancher is an open-source platform for container management, which supports multiple containerization platforms such as Docker Swarm, Mesos and Kubernetes.
-The platform allows users access to the tools native to the containerization platform while providing additional infrastructure services such as load balancing, networking, storage, and security.
+Rancher is an open-source platform for container management, exclusively focused on supporting Kubernetes.
+The platform allows users access to Kubernetes’ native tools while providing additional infrastructure services such as load balancing, networking, storage, and security.

 Rancher consists of the authentication proxy that receives input from a GUI, CLI, or API and forwards it to the API server.
 The server communicates with the etcd key-value store and issues instructions to cluster controllers.
 Lastly, the controllers connect to downstream clusters.
 The diagram below shows a simple overview of Rancher's architecture.